Ford Emissions FAQs

 We are not in a position to assist with issuing a claim on your behalf if limitation in your case is due to expire shortly.
-This is because we are only prepared to issue a claim if your vehicle is likely to have been affected and that the case is otherwise strong enough..
+This is because, when we are acting for thousands of individual claimants, it is simply not practicable for us to process claims at short notice.

 If you decide that, despite the costs risks, you still want to issue proceedings to protect your limitation position this can be achieved by filing an individual claim form with the court and paying the applicable court fee.
 This is not a matter with which Leigh Day will be able to assist you.

 On the other hand, if you decide you do not wish to issue proceedings to protect your position, we would be happy to act for you in relation to the other kinds of claims available.
 In this case, please complete our form.